Kansas Board of Regents Plan

 - You were covered, as a result of employment with an institution of higher education located in the United States, by a retirement plan or program to which employer contributions were made for at least one year (365 days) within the five year period immediately preceding employment with KU, or

-- You served at least one year (365 days), including time in a waiting period, in a position covered by any other State of Kansas retirement plan (KPERS or mandatory deferred compensation) within the five year period immediately preceding employment with KU.
+- You participated at least one year (365 days), including time in a waiting period, in another State of Kansas retirement plan (KPERS or mandatory deferred compensation) within the five year period immediately preceding employment with KU.

 Forms must be completed and timely submitted to enroll in the KBOR Mandatory Retirement Plan and to determine eligibility for the waiver provision.
 Please follow the enrollment process outlined below.